Dihydrotestosterone: Biosynthesis

 DHT is synthesized irreversibly from testosterone by the enzyme 5α-reductase.
 This occurs in various tissues including the genitals (penis, scrotum, clitoris, labia majora), prostate gland, skin, hair follicles, liver, and brain.
 Around 5 to 7% of testosterone undergoes 5α-reduction into DHT, and approximately 200 to 300 μg of DHT is synthesized in the body per day.
 Most DHT is produced in peripheral tissues like the skin and liver, whereas most circulating DHT originates specifically from the liver.
 The testes and prostate gland contribute relatively little to concentrations of DHT in circulation.

 There are two major isoforms of 5α-reductase, SRD5A1 (type 1) and SRD5A2 (type 2), with the latter being the most biologically important isoenzyme.
 There is also third 5α-reductase: SRD5A3.
 SRD5A2 is most highly expressed in the genitals, prostate gland, epididymides, seminal vesicles, genital skin, facial and chest hair follicles, and liver, while lower expression is observed in certain brain areas, non-genital skin/hair follicles, testes, and kidneys.
 SRD5A1 is most highly expressed in non-genital skin/hair follicles, the liver, and certain brain areas, while lower levels are present in the prostate, epididymides, seminal vesicles, genital skin, testes, adrenal glands, and kidneys.
 In the skin, 5α-reductase is expressed in sebaceous glands, sweat glands, epidermal cells, and hair follicles.
 Both isoenzymes are expressed in scalp hair follicles, although SRD5A2 predominates in these cells.
 The SRD5A2 subtype is the almost exclusive isoform expressed in the prostate gland.

 Backdoor pathway

 DHT under certain normal and pathological conditions can additionally be produced via a route that does not involve testosterone as an intermediate but instead goes through other intermediates.
 This route is called the "backdoor pathway".

+The pathway can start from 17α-hydroxyprogesterone or from progesterone and can be outlined as follows (depending on the initial substrate):